opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     ![Transferring to Organization](../../assets/images/project_organization_11_transfering_to_organization.png)

 2. A pop-up window will appear to confirm the transfer.
-To proceed, you will need to type "Here be dragons" and click "Transfer project".
+To proceed, you will need to type the requested text and click "Transfer project".

     ![Confirm transfer](../../assets/images/project_organization_12_confirming_transfer.png)